This guide is intended to help users upgrading from older versions with the recent changes.

 Nowadays, there are many possible solutions for autocomplete:

-When typing an @ or # with the name of a nick or channel afterwards, Quasseldroid automatically recommends You can also configure this to always autocomplete even without prefix
+When typing an @ or # with the name of a nick or channel afterwards, Quasseldroid automatically recommends a name.
+You can also configure this to always autocomplete even without prefix

 Double-Tap to Autocomplete